Interwoven Family Care

 What areas do you serve?

-IFC is based in Tacoma, Washington, and works with families in Tacoma and nearby Pierce County communities.
+IFC is based in Tacoma, Washington, and works with families in communities throughout Pierce County.
 Not sure whether you're in range?
 Reach out and we'll figure it out together.

 Is IFC therapy or clinical treatment?

-No. IFC is not therapy, clinical treatment, crisis intervention, or a replacement for medical, mental health, or educational professionals.
-IFC provides practical, relationship-based family support that can help carry recommendations and everyday care into real life.
+No. IFC is not therapy, clinical treatment, crisis intervention, or a replacement for medical or mental health professionals.
+IFC offers practical, relationship-based family support that can help carry recommendations, routines, and everyday care into real life.

 What does "adaptive" care mean?